 The Fund’s role in pension reform is several steps removed from facilitating the achievement of its intended actual effects.
 The nature of the IMF’s involvement is largely advisory, ultimately subject to the decisions of political authorities as to the specifics and timing of the measures to be ultimately adopted and, most importantly, still many steps removed from interactions with affected citizens.
 The outcomes of the Fund’s advice can be assessed in terms of whether it resulted in the recommended changes in the design features of a pension scheme or more broadly, to changes in the fiscal path of pension outlays over several decades.
 The final impact of the Fund’s advice on the lives of those affected citizens is even more difficult to measure, as it bears on the timing or magnitude of the pension benefits that they would ultimately receive, the effect on their savings or labor market behavior, and/or other indirect consequences for their families.
 It also relates importantly to the key objectives of social protection policies, viz., whether such policies have strengthened a country’s mechanism for consumption smoothing by its citizens and minimized the elderly subject to poverty, now and in the future.
 This paper cannot offer evidence on either outcomes or impacts other than to assess how the IMF’s advice was perceived by government authorities.

-Two different approaches can be used to answer this question.
+Two different approaches can be used to answer whether the Fund’s pensions advice was relevant and useful.
 One is to review the specific goals that authorities sought in undertaking pension reform.
 In some countries, such goals may have focused on ensuring that pension schemes were compatible with a government’s short- or long-term budgetary targets, while remaining consistent with social protection objectives.
 In others, the goal may have been focused on strengthening the structure of a pension scheme to achieve social protection objectives.
 This might have reflected recognition that a system was socially unsustainable due to an inadequate replacement rate or inadequate coverage of the elderly population.
 What is apparent from the documentary and interview evidence gathered for this study is that fiscal sustainability, while important, was not the only pension reform objective of member countries and the Fund’s policy responses were sufficiently granular to help the authorities address their goals and assess trade-offs.

 An alternative approach is to obtain insights on whether Fund staff and country authorities had a constructive dialogue on pension reform.
 Interviews with Fund staff and government officials were conducted to gauge the quality of this dialogue.
 IMF staff was asked about the authorities’ views regarding the Fund’s involvement on pension issues.
 Country officials were asked (i) how they would characterize the technical quality of the IMF’s work and (ii) whether Fund staff was constructive in working with them on pension reform.
 Limitations of time and resources precluded coverage of the views of officials in every member country where pension issues arose.
 As much as possible, authorities were interviewed in countries where the Fund’s involvement on pension issues was relatively intensive during the evaluation period.